Convocation Speakers Welcome, Inspire Point Park University Class of 2019 to Make Connections Tuesday, September 1, 2015

 - "Learning how to make movies.
 This area has really good opportunities for cinema majors." - John Hough, cinema production, Southmoreland High School, Mount Pleasant, Pa.

 - "I've done my research and this is the school that struck me as where I belong.
 I'm looking forward to getting a quality education." - Bobbi Ann Layman, journalism, Sto-Rocks High School, McKees Rocks, Pa.

 - "Living in the city, meeting new people and playing basketball for Point Park." - Spencer Marnich, elementary education, Grove City High School, Grove City, Pa.

 - "New experiences and new people.
 I chose Point Park because it is a small campus but has lots of diversity." - Alex Messner, accounting, Upper Dauphin High School, Lykens, Pa.

 - "I'm excited to get professional training and for the professors to really challenge me in what I love." - Bridget Murphy, acting, Muncy High School, Muncy, Pa.

-More About: sports, arts and entertainment management, St. John Neumann Regional Academy High School, Upper Dauphin High School, Muncy High School, Southmoreland High School, Grove City High School, broadcast reporting, broadcast reporting, Seton-La Salle High School, Convocation
+More About: sports, arts and entertainment management, St. John Neumann Regional Academy High School, Upper Dauphin High School, Muncy High School, Southmoreland High School, Grove City High School, broadcast reporting, Seton-La Salle High School, Convocation